timothy-spencer/gcp-appengine-template/README.md

 .NET Core / App Engine
 ======================
 This is an example app from the google cloud platform which keeps track of accesses of the app in a db.
+This may change, but for now, you must use the netcoreapp2.1 framework for applications deployed into App Engine.

-To test locally, `cd dotnet-docs-samples/appengine/flexible/CloudSql && dotnet run`.
+To test locally, `cd dotnet-example && dotnet run`.
-You will have to get a database running on your local machine and configure the app to use it in `dotnet-docs-samples/appengine/flexible/CloudSql/appsettings.json`
+You will have to get a database running on your local machine and configure the app to use it in `dotnet-example/appsettings.json`.

 Java Spring Boot / App Engine
 =============================